szilvia-csernus/map-game/README.md

 In case of a mouse/trackpad not being available, it is assumed that the device is a touchscreen.
 In this case:
 * a firm tap or a slightly longer than usual (50ms long) tap is required to select a country.
-* zooming in and out as well as panning the map is available in the usual ways.
+* zooming in and out as well as panning the map is available in the usual ways:
   - zooming in and out with two or more fingers,
   - panning and rotating the map with sustained and moving touch with one or more fingers.